 Unfortunately, this rarely happens.
 You need a solid marketing strategy to build awareness and interest in your product.
 Read this article to learn how to market your online course so you can start generating sales ASAP!👇

-The remaining tips are those you can use to spread the word about your course.
 Choose ideas that resonate and use these to get your course in front of more people.
+Onto the list!

 Want to learn how to create an online course learners love?
 Then hit the link below.

-The first step is to build a website.
+The first step to promote your course is to build a website.
 Or, if you already have a website, build a dedicated landing page for your course.
 You’ll use the other strategies on this list to send people to your site and convert them into subscribers.

 Your website and landing page will promote the benefits of your course to encourage people to buy.